TriHealth Neuroscience Institute

 Good Samaritan and Bethesda North hospitals are designated Advanced Primary Stroke Centers by The Joint Commission.
 They meet national standards of care and provide safe, high-quality treatments to our patients.

 Our stroke team has a long history of experience and innovation and is the region’s only team that covers the complete spectrum of stroke risk assessment, preventive care and emergency stroke care.
 The Institute has the specialized imaging and clot-retrieval devices for treating patients who have suffered large-vessel strokes and are eligible for thrombectomy.
+At Good Samaritan Hospital, 30% of our stroke patients do not require an additional stay at an inpatient rehabilitation facility.
+Instead, when they leave the hospital, 30% of our patients go directly home.

 The stroke team includes the region’s only surgeons who are dually trained in open and endovascular (in-the-artery) neurosurgery for the treatment and prevention of stroke, brain aneurysms, arteriovenous malformations and other neurovascular disorders.
 The surgeons coordinate with radiation oncologists to provide the very best treatment plan and medical guidance for patients and their families.